lamhq/tech-notes/pages/devops/aws/2-compute/2-container/3-ecs/3-ecs-anywhere.md

 ## Requirements

 - You must have the SSM Agent, ECS agent, and Docker installed
-- You must first register external instances as SSM Managed Instances.
-You can do this easily by creating an installation script within the ECS console
+- You must first register external instances as SSM Managed Instances, by creating an installation script within the ECS console
 - You run these scripts on your external instances and servers.
-The scripts contain SSM activation keys and commands for installing required software above.
+The scripts contain SSM activation keys and commands for installing required software above
-- After all, you deploy containers using the EXTERNAL launch type.
-You can manage ECS cluster within the console, but all the hardware is running on-premises.'
+- After all, you deploy containers using the **EXTERNAL** launch type.

 ## Example architecture